Indira Bai: Characters

 Bhaskara is a student that is also living with Amritaraya.
-He is also “the son of a Sundararaya whom Indira’s parents poisoned several years ago.”
+He is “the son of a Sundararaya whom Indira’s parents poisoned several years ago.”

 Setting

-A central focus of Indira Bai is the “encounter…between colonial modernity and the Saraswat brahman community.”
+A central focus of Indira Bai is the “encounter…between colonial modernity and the Saraswat Brahman community.”
 Furthermore, the novel is centralised in South Canara, a “naturally trilingual region with Tulu, Konkani, and Kannada being the three main spoken languages.”
 In his novel Rao incorporates all three languages to accurately depict the socio-contextual tensions of his contemporary, whilst also incorporating elements of “colonial modernity” such as western science, medicine, and technology.
 Furthermore, Rao creates a “cultural landscape” in the novel through his incorporation of Sanskrit discourses and music.

 Contextual Influence

-Indira Bai’s central thematic focus is widow remarriage, and education the “device for emancipation.”
+Indira Bai's central thematic focus is widow remarriage, and education the “device for emancipation.”

 Gulavadi Venkatarao graduated university with a BA.
 However, before his career in novel writing, Gulavadi Venkatarao worked in the local police department, within which he was introduced to the treatment of child widows in his contemporary.

-Gulvadi Venkata Rao’s contextual experiences living in the Saraswat Brahmin community in the nineteenth century significantly influenced the novel’s focus on caste located transformations.
-The novel’s publishing coincided with the institution of the printing press, which allowed for the dissemination of Rao’s novel to “construct modernity in the Canarese region.”
+Gulvadi Venkata Rao's contextual experiences living in the Saraswat Brahmin community in the nineteenth century significantly influenced the novel's focus on caste located transformations.
+The novel's publishing coincided with the institution of the printing press, which allowed for the dissemination of Rao's novel to “construct modernity in the Canarese region.”

 Bilimale outlines the history underpinning the emergence of the novel medium.
 Specifically, the involvement of the educated Saraswath Brahmin class’ involvement in the rebellion against customs of their religion.
 The Saraswath class was the first to receive access to education due to their class privilege.
 This high social background and literacy skill allowed them advantage in processing English education.
-This exposure to diverse education led to the Saraswaths interrogating and aligning against traditional religious ideology and custom, leading debates on topics such as “education for women, widow remarriage, disfigurement of widows,” etc. This conflict of ideology allowed for progressive literature to emerge in Rao’s contemporary.
+This exposure to diverse education led to the Saraswaths interrogating and aligning against traditional religious ideology and custom, leading debates on topics such as “education for women, widow remarriage, disfigurement of widows,” etc. This conflict of ideology allowed for progressive literature to emerge in Rao's contemporary.
 Bilimale describes the emerging position of the novel form within this social climate as “an important medium in which to portray this conflict and to articulate the terms for its revolution.”